Jeffcho137/CS-Projects/DESIGN.md

 2. Unit testing for the solver

-3. Fuzzy testing for the sudoku program
+3. Fuzz testing for the sudoku program
 * use the creator to generate n puzzles, where n is a commandline argument
 * for each puzzle
     * check that the puzzle has a unique solution